pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 ```

 # Wrap up
-In this guide, we built a new dataset by acquiring and then combining the NCAA women's basketball player information dataset with the Yahoo Sports player statistics dataset.
+In this guide, we built a new dataset by acquiring and then combining the NCAA basketball player information dataset with the Yahoo Sports player statistics dataset.
 In the next part, we'll lay the groundwork for data analysis by cleaning and preprocessing the combined player data.

-Also, all of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).
+All of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).

+For the full project overview, including the project roadmap and links to every article, see the [Basketball Data Science Project](/projects/basketball-data-science-project/) page.

 ## Articles in this Series

 1. [Acquiring and Combining the Datasets](/2024-04-11-basketball-data-acquisition/) (Today's Guide)
 2. [Cleaning and Preprocessing the Data](/2024-05-02-basketball-data-cleaning-preprocessing/)
 3. [Engineering New Features](/2024-05-30-basketball-feature_engineering/)